CDIC Insurance - GIC Deposit Insurance Basics

 Provincial deposit insurers

-Credit unions and caisses populaires are not covered by CDIC.
+Credit unions and caisses populaires are not CDIC members.
 However, in many cases, deposits with these institutions are protected by provincial corporations or non-government insurers.
 The limits and criteria for eligibility vary from one to the other, so be sure to check the details of the coverage provided through your GIC issuer.

 Here’s a list of credit union/caisses populaires insurers and an indication of the coverage they provide.
 Click through for details on membership, eligibility and exclusions.